 That’s how Robert D. Krzyspiak of eFitnessTracker would present their product in a nutshell.

-So in case you guys are looking into investing in a tool to help you manage your clients effortlessly in a really organized manner, you may want to check this out.
+So in case, you guys are looking into investing in a tool to help you manage your clients effortlessly in

 Layout & Design